 - The Hand-Off (or Verification) phase involves reporting on the improvements and training facility operators on how to sustain proper operation for persistence of savings.
 Some degree of Measurement and Verification (M&V) to help document the energy savings may also occur during this phase or during the Implementation phase.

 Many utilities offer RCx programs for existing commercial buildings, and Burton encourages our clients to actively participate in these programs.
-For example, Burton is a registered service provider for the ComEd program in Chicago and northern Illinois.
+For example, Burton is a registered service provider for the ComEd program in the Chicago area.
 Please contact us to learn how Burton Energy Group can deliver the benefits of retro-commissioning to your buildings.

 Burton Energy Group is RCx Service Provider for several utility sponsored RCx programs across the country.
 Following are a few examples: